C# 8: Nullable Reference Types

 }

-The support of the NotNullWhen and MaybeNullWhen attributes is very basic at the moment.
-It only handles cases where the method is called in an if statement:
+Support for NotNullWhen and MaybeNullWhen is limited: the compiler only tracks nullability when the method is called directly in an if statement:

 C#